anishst/Learn/CloudComputing/AWS/aws_notes.md

         - Available services within a Region
         - Pricing
     - Both Amazon EC2 and Amazon S3 are managed at a regional level.
-- availablity zones
-    - clusters of data centers / min 2 AZ in a region
-    - isolated from other zones
-    - connecte by a low-latency link
-    - edge locations host a CDN
-    - best practice is to run applications across at least two Availability Zones in a Region.
  - **Edge locations**
     - site that Amazon CloudFront uses to store cached copies of your content closer to your customers for faster delivery.
     - **AWS CloudFront**